mizuki-nana/coreVM/README.md

 ### Object Management
 Another component that directly relates to the memory management layer is the object heap, which allocates memory from it to store objects.
-Objects in coreVM are referred as "dynamic objects", which means that their properties can be dynamically changed during execution.
+Objects in coreVM are referred as "dynamic objects", meaning that their properties can be dynamically changed during execution.
 This provides the flexibility for language developers to incorporate their custom object abstractions and meta-programming features.

-Each object has a unique identifier upon creation, and it's used by the object heap to manage all the objects, which is essentially a map of object IDs to their corresponding instances.

 Each dynamic object can hold one native type handle.
 For example, an object of custom integer type in a language may hold a native type handle of type